 Finally, a junior data scientist who has completed an analysis independently, and has produced quality artifacts and compelling narrative and findings is a top tier candidate.
 Data science suffers an ambiguity that many are uncomfortable operating in.
 Except in the most advanced organizations, data scientists often have to find their own way around complex poorly documented data sources, with ambiguous goals and feedback loops, which often confound and obscure signal and any insights.
 A data scientist who has taken a public dataset and leveraged it in a non-intuitive way to elucidate some previously obscured insight is valuable.
 I look for curious people who have taken datasets, and outside of the schema of a course or top-down initiative, found time to build an analysis, clean data, find features, train models, and communicate something interesting.
-The “golden example” of such a thing (though he is far from a junior data scientist) would be something like David Robinson’sof Trump’s tweets on Android/iPhone devices.
+The “golden example” of such a thing (though he is far from a junior data scientist) would be something like David Robinson’s analysis of Trump’s tweets on Android/iPhone devices.
 This required collection of a dataset and nontrivial analysis, and yet it provided some wonderful insights.
-A blog post of this nature, a project or a analysis shows me that you were able to deliver a data driven insight independently.
+A blog post of this nature, a GitHub project or a Domino analysis shows me that you were able to deliver a data driven insight independently.
 As a junior data scientist hopefully you will be in a position to receive mentorship and direction, so you won’t be in a position where you have to generate all your own activation energy, however knowing you can be trusted to do so independently is a powerful hiring signal.

 I think we have reached a stage in data science hiring where there is a preponderance of junior talent attempting to make the transition.
 However, due to a mismatch in expectations from academic and bootcamp programs, and sadly hyperbolic market signals as to the nature and quantity of these jobs, the ratio of candidates to candidates-who-will-succeed is not great.
 I want signals that let me know that you will be productive in the things that they don’t teach you in school.
 I want to know that you understand how to be independent, how to write code, and how to drive to insights when everyone is busy and no one has time to help mentor you.
 A masters degree or a bootcamp certification are all signals that I will take into account, but neither is make-or-break.
 For me, it’s everything else around your CV that motivates me to take the conversation further.